scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 of the posterior distribution; instead, we settle for an algorithm that returns samples from the posterior distribution.

-When we fit the model to fake data, we want to check two things, i.e., the correctness of the inference algorithm and the quality of our model.
+When we fit the model to synthetic data, we want to check two things, i.e., the correctness of the inference algorithm and the quality of our model.

 a.
 Much like in software testing, we want to check if the inference process works by starting simple and advance progressively to the real challenge.
-By fitting the model to fake data generated from the same model, we effectively rule out issues of mismatch between our model and the real data.
+By fitting the model to synthetic data generated from the same model, we effectively rule out issues of mismatch between our model and the real data.
 Testing the inference algorithm under these ideal conditions allows us to perfect the inference algorithm in a controlled environment, before trying it on the real data.
 In